wht-src/wht-src.github.io/src/posts/practicalist-monad.md

 returns a `None`, the entire chain returns a `None`, just like an early return.
 You then handle the error.

-You can do it just like an identity monad:
+You can use it just like an identity monad:
 ```scala
 def double(n: Int) = Option.Some(n * 2)